drewmee/PyEEM/docs/source/api/index.rst

 =============
 Documentation
 =============
-PyEEMA is a Python library and can be used through python or ipython.
+PyEEM is a Python library and can be used through python or ipython.
 See Tutorials for examples and getting started.
 The API (Application Programming Interface) is currently divided into the following subpackages: